Highly Excited Electron Cyclotron for QCD Axion and Dark-Photon Detection: Backreaction: Fundamental Limit to Dish-Type Experiments

 Putting these together, the backreaction limit for dark photon is

+where $\Acavity=(2\pi R)( 2\sqrt{2} R )= 17.7~\text{m}^2$ for $R=1~\text{m}$~(see Fig.~\ref{fig: BREAD open trap}).
 Since the backreaction limit corresponds to a 100\% efficient detector, by comparing it with our projected reach, we can calculate the photon detection efficiency of our electron Penning trap.
-The only caveat is we need to use the same cyclotron quality factor $Q_c=20 \left( \frac{\wc}{0.1 ~\text{meV}} \right)$ for this comparison.
 Comparing with the result in Section \ref{sec: projections}, we get an efficiency of

 The calculation for axion is identical as long as we make the substitution

 The backreaction limit for axion is therefore